arantespp/arantespp.com/posts/books/building-insanely-great-products.md

 ##### Analytics

 Use analytics to discover and communicate meaningful patterns in data.
 Additionally, you can research keywords used in web searches to identify people's words to find solutions to their problems.

+#### Market Status and Adoption

+There are [five categories of innovation adopters](/z/diffusion-of-innovations-adopter-categories): innovators, early adopters, early majority, late majority, and laggards.
+Decide early on which segment you plan to target and over the lifecycle of your product.